keycloak/keycloak-community/design/multi-factor-admin-and-step-up.md

 ### Authentication examples

 Below are a list of example authentication of users.
 A realm can support multiple alternatives, where a user can choose one as the default, but also have other alternatives configured.
-It is important that the changes to authentication flow takes into account current and future approaches for authentication in order to not have to be re-designed again in the future.
+It is important that the changes to authentication flow take into account current and future approaches for authentication in order to not have to be re-designed again in the future.

 Authentication mechanisms:

 * Password
 * PIN
 * Software OTP
 * Hardware OTP
 * SMS
 * Email
 * WebAuthn